'Time is Brain Cells'

 Stroke is a medical emergency in which blood supply to the brain is interrupted, causing damage to brain cells.
 The most common type is an ischemic stroke, when a blockage reduces the flow of oxygen in an artery that supplies blood to the brain.
 A hemorrhagic stroke occurs when a rupture in a cerebral blood vessel causes blood to accumulate and compress the brain tissue around it, which can cause brain damage.
 In either case, brain cells begin to die in just minutes.

-Abdul Baker, MD, FAANS, a neurosurgeon at Texoma Medical Center, says that when it comes to stroke, it is best to understand the risk factors and warning signs and to take preventive measures to reduce the likelihood of stroke occurring in the first place.
+Abdul Baker, MD, FAANS, a neurosurgeon at Texoma Medical Center, says that when it comes to stroke care, it is best to understand the risk factors and warning signs and to take preventive measures to reduce the likelihood of stroke occurring in the first place.

 Risk Factors